AnuVi/scraping_patents/README.md

 # Steps
 ## Scraping data

 1. Search term was "*".
-Day later there were 1165/1164 results.
-   - in Excel there were 1163 rows?
+   - In Excel there were 1163 rows?
 3. The most time consuming was:
    - Learning how to do pagination part - sure, I do not remember it next time.
    - Getting one company's data into one row.